MichealRollins-Green/Driver-ASE/README.md

 download link - http://www.htslib.org/download/

-Place the compressed archive in the Driver-ASE-bin directory and decompress it
+Place the compressed archive in the Driver-ASE-bin directory and decompress it.

 ####Installing samtools